gallettilance/gallettilance.github.io/README.md

 ### Late Policy

-Late homeworks will not be accepted.
+Late homeworks will be accepted up to 48h after the due date.
+Late homeworks will incur a 12% penalty for the first 24h and a 20% penalty for next 24h.
+No points will be awarded after 48h.
 The lowest homework grade will be dropped at the end of the semester.

 ### Collaboration